Verify-Veracode-Workflow-App-QA/Serial-Programming-using-Visual-Basic.net/README.md

 The code is tested on Windows 7.

-<a src = "http://www.xanthium.in/serial-port-programming-visual-basic-dotnet-for-embedded-developers">Full Tutorial can be found here</a>
+<a href="http://www.xanthium.in/serial-port-programming-visual-basic-dotnet-for-embedded-developers">Full Tutorial can be found here</a>